-Camera technologies have been used around the world on commercial fishing vessels for decades, and we have learnt a lot from fisheries overseas which are already using these systems.
+Camera technologies have been used around the world on commercial fishing vessels for decades.
+We have learned a lot from fisheries overseas that are already using these systems.

 New Zealand regulations for on-board cameras on commercial fishing vessels came into effect in 2018.

-Since then, we’ve been developing the systems and processes to support this, and have now put cameras on some fishing vessels.
+Since then, we’ve developed the systems and processes to support this and have now put cameras on some fishing vessels.
 The regulations applied to these vessels from 1 November 2019 in a defined fishing area on the west coast of the North Island.

 Verification and monitoring will be more important in some fisheries than others.
-The 1 November roll-out prioritised commercial fishing vessels with the greatest chance of encountering the critically endangered Māui dolphin.
+The initial rollout and now the wider rollout prioritise commercial fishing vessels with the greatest chance of encountering the critically endangered Māui dolphin.

-This roll-out of on-board cameras allows us time to refine systems and processes before we consider expanding the camera programme across more of the commercial fishing fleet.
+The first rollout of on-board cameras in November 2019 allowed us time to refine systems and processes, which we can now apply during this wider rollout of cameras across more of the commercial fishing fleet.